patrick-sharp/waypoint.nvim/README.md

-[ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else
+[ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else [ ] debug why treesitter broke
+[ ] create better error handling and reporting
+    [ ] if highlighting fails for some reason, just show an error message and turn off highlighting

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd